adona65/collection_manager/HowTo.md

 #### Conveniently launch application for developments (for Windows)
 Launch <span style="color: green;">*app-launch-dev.bat*</span> script stored inside project's root directory.
 It will open a command prompt  executing launch of the back-end part of the application.
 It will contain logs from Spring.

+#### Working with SQLite
+SQLite was chosen because it's a lite-easy-to-use database provider.
+The fastest way to create an SQLite's database is to use the SQLite Studio tool.